The Best Ruger LC9 Holster – Top Holsters To Consider

 Ruger LC9 Hip Holster with Magazine Pouch

 Concealability and comfort are fantastic, as the inner foam not only conceals the shape of the pistol, but makes the gun very comfortable to have against your body.
-Draw is fast and smooth, apart from the distraction of possibly having your holster fall to the ground when clipped on.
+Draw is fast and smooth, apart from the distraction of possibly having your case fall to the ground when clipped on.
 This can be avoided by not using the clip and using the belt loops for a more permanent mount to belt.

-DeSantis Kahr/Taurus/Keltec Sof-Tuck Holster
+DeSantis Kahr/Taurus/Keltec Sof-Tuck

-One of the key features of this Ruger LC9 holster option is that it has an adjustable cant, which allows for lots of versatility to get the holster exactly where you want it so it suits different clothing combinations.
+One of the key features of this Ruger LC9 holster option is that it has an adjustable cant, which allows for lots of versatility to get it exactly where you want it so it suits different clothing combinations.
 It can be worn strong side, cross side as well as in the small of your back.
-There is no thumb break which means lightning fast draw, without compromising safety as the belt tension creates enough retention to keep your pistol in the holster securely.
+There is no thumb break which means lightning-fast draw, without compromising safety as the belt tension creates enough retention to keep your pistol in the holster securely.

 This is an OWB Ruger LC9 holster that is designed purely for the Ruger LC9.
-As it is made from leather, the LC9 may appear a little too big for it at first, but all leather holsters need time to relax and form itself to the gun it is holding.
-We recommend putting your pistol into a zip-lock bag or sock, putting it in the holster and leaving it in there for a day or two to allow the leather to stretch.
-Also, practicing drawing and holstering will also stretch the leather and create just the right amount of tension that will keep the pistol securely in the holster, whilst not becoming detrimental to draw speed.
+As it is made from leather, the LC9 may appear a little too big for it at first, but all leather carrier need time to relax and form itself to the gun it is holding.
+We recommend putting your pistol into a zip-lock bag or sock, putting it in the case and leaving it in there for a day or two to allow the leather to stretch.
+Also, practicing drawing and holstering will also stretch the leather and create just the right amount of tension that will keep the pistol securely in it, whilst not becoming detrimental to draw speed.
 There is also an adjustment screw to help you get the right balance.

 The main draw of this Ruger LC9 holster is that it has been designed to be as small as possible, which makes it extremely comfortable as wear, as well as no ‘extra’ material that covers the gun, which allows you to have a secure grip.
 It can accommodate belt sizes of up to 1 and a ½ inches.
 The small size also makes this holster very concealable, and there is minimal printing through clothes.

 The only drawback is that this holster is about half an inch longer than the barrel of the LC9, which is because it is designed to be used with Lasermax.
 Keep this in mind, if you don’t want to use Lasermax.
-This does not really compromise concealability however.
+This does not really compromise concealability, however.
 This is our most expensive Ruger LC9 holster on this list.

-OUR TOP RUGER LC9 HOLSTER CHOICE
+CHOOSING THE TOP RUGER LC9 HOLSTER

-The Outbags OB-30SC Nylon OWB Belt Gun Holster with Mag Pouch is made from 600 denier, and has a webbed spine which adjusts to the angle of your body, creating a comfortable wear.
+The Outbags OB-30SC Nylon OWB Belt Gun with Mag Pouch is made from 600 denier, and has a webbed spine which adjusts to the angle of your body, creating a comfortable wear.
 As it is made for a number of different pistols, it is a little too big for the small Ruger LC9, however there are no worries regarding retention due to the Velcro strap.
-The main issue with this holster is that it is simply far too bulky and not for concealed wear.
-Considering that many people buy the LC9 because it is so thin and light (and therefore ideal to carry for concealed carry purposes) this is not an ideal holster.
-However, if your main reasons for carrying an LC9 is for the range or in the great outdoors, this a good budget holster (the cheapest on our list.)
+The main issue with this is that it is simply far too bulky and not for concealed wear.
+Considering that many people buy the LC9 because it is so thin and light (and therefore ideal to carry for concealed carry purposes) this is not an ideal one.
+However, if your main reasons for carrying an LC9 is for the range or in the great outdoors, this a good budget carrier (the cheapest on our list.)

-The Desantis Mini Scabbard Holster for Ruger LC9 Gun with Lasermax is made from leather, and is extremely comfortable and concealable due to being such a paired down holster.
+The Desantis Mini Scabbard for Ruger LC9 Gun with Lasermax is made from leather, and is extremely comfortable and concealable due to being such a paired down carrier.
 Draw is fast, once you have allowed some time for the leather to stretch.
 As it has been designed specifically for the LC9, it is a perfect fit, so long as you are using Lasermax.
-Please keep this in mind as this holster is slightly too big when used without Lasermax.
+Please keep this in mind as this is slightly too big when used without Lasermax.

-So which one would we choose?
+Which option would we choose?

-Normally, you get what you pay for.
-However, we were quite surprised here as our most expensive Ruger LC9 holster option (the Desantis Mini Scabbard Holster for Ruger LC9 handguns is the fantastic DeSantis Kahr/Taurus/Keltec Sof-Tuck Holster.
+In our opinion, the best holster for Ruger LC9 handguns is the fantastic DeSantis Kahr/Taurus/Keltec Sof-Tuck Holster.
 The comfort and concealability is unsurpassed, with many users simply wearing a t-shirt and shorts to conceal their pistol.
-Yes, you do need a belt, but we’ve already seen how other Ruger LC9 holster options on this list that boast the ‘no need for a belt, just use our clip’ option have serious concerns regarding the holster staying put.
-For once, saving some money and getting a more budget holster is actually the smart option.
+Yes, you do need a belt, but we’ve already seen how other Ruger LC9 holster options on this list that boast the ‘no need for a belt, just use our clip’ option have serious concerns regarding the product staying put.
+For once, saving some money and getting a more budget option is actually the smartest option.